tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Chyle:- a white fluid mixed with facts drived from food in the body

 Chyme:- the pulp to which food is reduced in the stomach

+7-Feb-22
+Cicada:- a winged insect that chirps loudly in hor dry weather